The Four ROI Dimensions

 Finance teams evaluate investments on payback period and risk-adjusted return.
 Frame research accordingly:

-- Payback period: First study pays back within 90 days if it prevents a single wasted sprint or reveals a single churn driver
+- Payback period: First study pays back within 90 days if it prevents a single wasted sprint or reveals a single churn driver.
+The User Intuition study minimum is $200, which means the payback math holds at the smallest possible investment.

-- Risk: The downside of research is minimal (the study does not reveal anything useful).
-The downside of no research is substantial (shipping wrong features, misdiagnosing churn, losing deals to known gaps)
+- Risk: The downside of research is minimal (the study does not reveal anything useful and you have spent $200-$2,000).
+The downside of no research is substantial (shipping wrong features, misdiagnosing churn, losing deals to known gaps).

 The cost of SaaS user research is not a meaningful budget conversation.
 The cost of decisions made without user research is.